IntelRealSense/librealsense/examples/align/readme.md

 The application should open a window and display a video stream from the camera.

 The window should have the following elements:
-- On the left side of the window is a verticl silder for controlling the depth clipping distance.
+- On the left side of the window is a vertical silder for controlling the depth clipping distance.
 - A color image with grayed out background
 - A corresponding (colorized) depth image.